Columbia High School (New Jersey): Administration

 The school's principal is Frank Sanchez, whose administrative team includes four assistant principals.
 Ann Bodnar, an assistant district superintendent, was named as interim principal in January 2024 after Frank Sanchez was placed on administrative leave.
 In March 2024, Sanchez was charged with second-degree assault and endangering the welfare of child, related to an incident that took place a year before with a school student; Sanchez pleaded not guilty.
 Ricardo Pedro was named in April 2024 as interim principal and served in the position through June; Bodnar returned to her position as an assistant superintendent.
-Sanchez returned after being acquitted.
+Sanchez was returned to his position after being acquitted.

 Notable alumni

 The school has a hall of fame listing many notable alumni.
 They include: